Food for Thought with Suzanne Dunaway

 The traditional French recipe for this incredible beef stew calls for a whole piece of beef, such as a jarret, paleron or bifteck, cut thick, and so on.
 But I prefer to use chunks of beef – a pavé de boeuf or entrecôte cut thick, or any fairly lean beef you like, just not cooked in one big piece.

-My cooking over so many years has always emphasized that ingredients cut into smaller pieces taste better when cooked for having all sides sautéed than a big old hunk of whatever you are cooking that has no flavor on the inside compared to the wonderful sautéed outside crust.
+My cooking over so many years has always emphasised that ingredients cut into smaller pieces taste better when cooked for having all sides sautéed than a big old hunk of whatever you are cooking that has no flavor on the inside compared to the wonderful sautéed outside crust.

 I cut everything I cook into small pieces.